 Hazardous Materials Business Plan (HMBP)

-For more general information on the CUPA Program available from California Environmental Protection Agency (Cal EPA) at www.calepa.ca.gov/CUPA.
+For more information see California Environmental Protection Agency (Cal EPA) at www.calepa.ca.gov/CUPA.

 Hazardous Materials Business Plans

 Risk Assessment and Release Reporting

 Auto Repair Best Management Practices,

 Green Business Seminar,

 The State of California enacted Assembly Bill(AB) 2286 and this legislation requires the State's Secretary for Environmental Protection to establish an electronic information management system known as the California Environmental Reporting System (CERS).
 Annually, regulated facilities must report their chemical inventory data, upload their emergency response plans and procedures, their employee training plans, and site diagrams electronically to CERS.
 Regulated facilities that have underground storage tanks, treat hazardous waste on site must electronically submit documents to CERS.
 A regulated facility will need to save emergency response plans, site diagrams, financial responsibility documentation plans as PDF format or scan hard-copy documents and plans into a PDF format to upload it into CERS.
 To submit information to CERS, the regulated businesses will need visit CERS Business Link.
 Currently, the programs that require reporting in CERS include the Hazardous Materials Business Plan Program, the Underground Storage Tank Program, the Hazardous Waste Generator Program, the treatment of hazardous wastes, "Tiered Treatment" and as of April 1, 2019, limited information for APSA.
 Information and training on CERS can be found on the State website at CERS Training For Businesses and business assistance pages are at CERS Business Assistance.

 HMBP No Change Submittal To CERS

 Annual Hazardous Materials Inventory Certification